Soulifyx/Soulifyx.github.io/Teachers by Age in Singapore/README.md

 			.text(function(d) {return d;});
 ```

-Map all the distinct years from the data into options for the selection box.
+Map all the distinct years from the data into options for the selection box. `data(year)` is for binding / joining the data to the `option` DOM element and `enter()` returns an array with length of distinct years not binded to any `option` element yet.
+In this case, the year ranges from 1996 to 2018 and there is 0 `option` existing so the `enter()` function returns an array with the length of 23 not yet binded to an `option` element.
+Essentially, in this step we are appending year `option` as many as the distinct years.

 ```javascript
 var groupedData = d3.nest()